VilleViktor/censority/README.md

 //both's answer :
 //**** this ***t up man!
 Boy.
 You can't do ***t.You know That right???
 Ja *****r vad coolt. *** ta detta alltså

+// or by building a new censurity object by:

+var cen = new censority();

+// then you will have to call the function '.censur' when to censur an object.

+var censuredText = cen.censur('text to be censured').all();

 ```

 #### by specific language :